docarray/docarray/docs/user_guide/representing/array.md

 # Array of documents

-DocArray allows users to represent and manipulate multimodaldata to build AI applications such as neural search and generative AI.
+DocArray allows users to represent and manipulate multimodal data to build AI applications such as neural search and generative AI.

 As you have seen in the [previous section](array.md), the fundamental building block of DocArray is the [`BaseDoc`][docarray.base_doc.doc.BaseDoc] class which represents a *single* document, a *single* datapoint.